-This is Part #2 of a two part series of posts about money & power, how it affects us now and, more importantly, how it affects us in the future.
+This is Part #2 of a two part series of posts about money & power, how it affects us now and, more importantly, how it will affect us in the future.
 And then the absolute most important part of this series, how “prepping” can mitigate the affects of “money & power” used against us.

 “money & power” is the control of this country and how it has eliminated virtually all of our now extinct rights, freedoms and liberties over time.